Mumtazabad: Mian Faisal Mukhtar Park

 The park is next to Mumtazabad Colony along Vehari Road.

 New Central Jail

-Central Jail Multan is the second big jail of Punjab and the biggest jail of southern Punjab.
+Central Jail Multan is the second biggest jail of Punjab and the biggest in southern Punjab.
 It is situated behind Coca-Cola factory, a kilometer from Vehari Road Multan.

 Post Office

-Mumtazabad post office is located in the heart of Mumtazabad market Multan.
+Mumtazabad post office is located in the heart of Mumtazabad market.
 The post code is 60600.